Quantum and Classical Query Complexities for Generalized Simon's Problem: Classical query complexity for generalized Simon's problem

-This method can deduce a lower bound $\Omega(\sqrt{2^n})$ on classical deterministic query complexity for the Simon's problem, and it also needs a condition that the denominator of the above fraction be positive, that is to say, $2^{n+1}-l^2>0\Longleftrightarrow l<\sqrt{2^{n+1}}$.
-Besides, a trivial lower bound $\Omega(\sqrt{k2^{n-k}})$ on classical deterministic query complexity for the generalized Simon's problem can be deduced by employing this method, but this result is not tight in the light of the classical deterministic lower bound $\Omega(k\sqrt{2^{n-k}})$ in the next section.
+This method can deduce a lower bound $\Omega(\sqrt{2^n})$ on classical deterministic query complexity for the Simon's problem.
+It also needs a condition that the denominator of the above fraction is positive, i.e., $2^{n+1}-l^2>0\Longrightarrow l<\sqrt{2^{n+1}}$.
+Similarly, a trivial lower bound $\Omega(\sqrt{k2^{n-k}})$ on classical deterministic query complexity for the generalized Simon's problem can be deduced by employing this method (see Theorem \ref{theorem10}).

+Given $0\leq \varepsilon <1$, we say a randomized algorithm is successful if its error is less than $\varepsilon$.
+Moreover, we say a randomized algorithm consisting of $k$ randomized sub-algorithms is failed if one of these sub-algorithms succeed with probability less than $1-\varepsilon$.